Ganesh-11062000/react-redux-concepts/README.md

 **"Reducer" is a function which takes previous state and depending upon action.type it returns a next state**

-**"Pure" functions return same result if same arguments are passed in and it is independent of external state ( like DB,API,global variables)**
+**"Pure functions" return same result if same arguments are passed in and it is independent of external state ( like DB, API, global variables)**

 ## Now it's time to see how we will implement these concepts <img src="https://user-images.githubusercontent.com/44189570/112339618-d4c4d180-8ce5-11eb-9a3e-980f55527f35.png" width="20" height="20">